-Funded by the National Science Foundation (US), this international training program, led by the Tropical Conservation Institute at FIU (Dr. Jeremy Kiszka as co-Principal investigator), and NGOs Mada-Megafauna and Mikajy Natiora in Madagascar, seeks to provide unique high-quality research and professional development opportunities in wildlife conservation and ecology to three different cohorts of undergraduate and graduate students from the US and Madagascar.
+Funded by the National Science Foundation (US), this international training program, co-led by the Tropical Conservation Institute at FIU (Dr. Cristina Gomes and Dr. Jeremy Kiszka) seeks to provide unique high-quality research and professional development opportunities in wildlife conservation and ecology to three different cohorts of undergraduate and graduate students.

 Our privileged field location, a wildlife hotspot, and tourist destination, provides a safe and relevant research environment.

 A platform for students to acquire research skills, be involved in publications, and participate in conferences

 Our four-stage research training program guarantees that our students receive the cultural and technical preparation to optimize their field experience.
 The recruitment process targeting minorities provides research opportunities to underrepresented populations in science; and our innovative evaluation methods will help guarantee that the program improves from one year to another.
 Half of the students in each cohort work on cetaceans while the other half work on parrot research and conservation.